rgerganov/ggtag/README.md

 # Known issues

+ * If you switch off the battery after successful sound programming, you need to make ~5sec pause before switching it on again.
  * With some RFID readers you need to keep `ggtag` at 1cm distance for read to be successful.

 # Credits